CrisCL20/Proyecto-XAI/README.md

 ## Notebooks

-The project is splitted in two notebooks, `notebooks/model.ipynb` which has data processing and network implementation code and `notebooks/explanations.ipynb`, which has SHAP explanations for the developed model.
+The project is split in two notebooks, `notebooks/model.ipynb` which has data processing and network implementation code and `notebooks/explanations.ipynb`, which has SHAP explanations for the developed model.
 Since our dataset is private, we cant directly provide the raw data but we have the resulting trained model saved in a cloud provider to use it for explanations.

 | Notebook | Link |
 | --- | --- |